For improved security, never create a WordPress site with the username “admin”.

 Log in with your new admin details …

-Choose the option to assign all content owned by the old user account and reassigned it to the new admin, then confirm the deletion of the old account …
+Choose the option to attribute all content owned by the old admin account and reassigned it to your new user, then confirm the deletion of the old admin account …

 You are now left with only the new Admin account, effectively changing your WordPress admin username …